 - Insert Project number and Hiring Authorization Number (HAN)

 - Sign and date and keep a copy for reference

 - Include form in the hiring package (refer to payroll procedures below)

-Please note: Please note: If you hire an International Student, you must ensure that he/she obtains a Social Insurance Number (SIN) prior to the start of employment.
+Please note: If you hire an International Student, you must ensure he/she obtains a Social Insurance Number (SIN) prior to starting the Work-Study project.
 For more information, please see the following links:

 If you have questions, contact Financial Aid and Awards.